Springfield Ponies

-Springfield Ponies was the primary name of minor league baseball teams based in Springfield, Massachusetts that played between 1893 and 1943.
-The team competed as the Ponies through its history except for single seasons as the Maroons (1895), Tips (1915), and Green Sox (1917); and three seasons each as the Rifles (1932, 1942–1943) and Nationals (1939–1941).
+Springfield Ponies was the primary name of minor-league baseball teams based in Springfield, Massachusetts, that played between 1893 and 1943.
+The team competed as the Ponies through its history, except for single seasons as the Maroons (1895), Tips (1915), and Green Sox (1917), and three seasons each as the Rifles (1932, 1942–1943) and Nationals (1939–1941).
 The team played its home games at Pynchon Park (also known as Hampden Park).

 The team was a member of several baseball leagues, including three that were known as the Eastern League.
 The team's longest tenure was in the second Eastern League, in which it played from 1916 to 1932.
-During most of its history, the team had no farm-team arrangement with a Major League Baseball team, as much of its history predated formal affiliations.
+During most of its history, the team had no farm-team arrangement with a Major League Baseball team, as much of its history antedated formal affiliations.
 When operating as the Rifles, the team was affiliated for one season with the New York Yankees (1932) and for one season with the New York Giants (1943).
 When operating as the Nationals, it was affiliated with the Washington Nationals for the 1939 season.

-The team finished atop league standings three times at the end of a full regular season (1895, 1908, 1911) and once at the end of a truncated regular season (1932).
+The team finished atop league standings three times at the end of a full regular season (1895, 1908, and 1911) and once at the end of a truncated regular season (1932).
 The team won playoff series twice (1895 and 1927), although it played mostly in leagues without postseasons.

 Three of the team's managers were later inducted to the National Baseball Hall of Fame in recognition of their major-league playing careers: Roger Connor (manager in 1902–1903), Billy Hamilton (manager in 1914), and Rabbit Maranville (manager in 1941).
 Two fellow inductees played for Springfield late in their careers: Dan Brouthers (1896–1899) and Jim O'Rourke (1903, 1907).
 Brouthers had a .415 batting average in 126 games for the Ponies in 1897.

 Earlier teams

-Prior to 1893, teams from Springfield competed in six minor league seasons, each in a different league:
+Prior to 1893, teams from Springfield competed in six minor-league seasons, each in a different league: